willsputra/swift-classVSstruct-reading-swift-intro-000/README.md

 bilbo.homePlanet = "Saturn"
 ```

+> They will not run, because `bilbo` has been declared as a constant (using `let`), so none of its properties can be changed.
+This is different behavior from a class; even if a class is instantiated using `let`, its properties can still be changed if they are `var`s.

 ### Question 4

 Can you change the declaration of `bilbo` so that the above three lines of code _do_ work?

+>     var bilbo = Alien(name: "Bilbo", height: 1.67, homePlanet: "Venus")
+>     // bilbo is declared using var

 ### Question 5